This was a question asked on the raffle, for a signed copy of 'Jay-Jay and his Island Adventure'.

 Mary came up with the idea 'to cover it with poppies and to call it 'Poppy'.
 Our local buses do indeed have such a bus which the bus drivers say they love driving around as it gets lots of looks and comments.

 Mark liked the name 'Bertie'.

 Daniel said, 'I'd get my 7-year-old nephew to paint it for me as he always liked the brightest and most fun colours'.
 Well a Playbus was always bright and colourful, and certainly different.
-Daniels idea would fit the criteria, but what would he call it. the Tower Hamletts bus was painted by the children and had a graffitti look to it.
+Daniel's idea would fit the criteria, but what would he call it. the Tower Hamletts bus was painted by the children and had a graffitti look to it.

 'The Fun Factory', said Susan.
 Yep, a Playbus was/is indeed a place of fun.